lammps/lammps/doc/src/Intro_features.rst

 * parallel I/O of dump and restart files
 * per-atom quantities (energy, stress, centro-symmetry parameter, CNA, etc)
 * user-defined system-wide (log file) or per-atom (dump file) calculations
+* custom partitioning (chunks) for binning, and static or dynamic grouping of atoms for analysis
-* spatial and time averaging of per-atom quantities
+* spatial, time, and per-chunk averaging of per-atom quantities
-* time averaging of system-wide quantities
+* time averaging and histogramming of system-wide quantities
 * atom snapshots in native, XYZ, XTC, DCD, CFG formats

 .. _replica1: